krik9/nodeapi/README.md

         /var/log/mongodb/mongod.log as user mongodb permissions). so if you just use "mongod" command to run the server, it creates a
         /tmp/mongodb-27017.sock file and cause permission issues. so delete the file if you have ran it mistakenly an use "sudo mongod" or
         "sudo service mongod start"
     c.
-Download and install mongo shell based on your OS and execute "show dbs;" to see if it works
+Download and install mongo shell based on your OS and run "sudo mongo" to start the shell and execute "show dbs;" to see if it works
     d.
 Download and install mongodb compass based on your OS
 8. Connecting API with database
     a.
 Run "npm i mongoose --save" in terminal